 - o Family and Medical Protected Leaves

 - o Employee rights and benefits

 - o Employee responsibilities

-- o Leave of Absence approval process

 Important!

 You must apply for a leave of absence by completing a Leave of Absence Request Form for any absence of more than three (3) work days, unless the absence is due to a pre-approved vacation.